Adjust contrast

 The Role of Members

-The constitution of the charity and the role of Members is set out in full in our Memorandum and Articles of Association document.
-Here we provide a brief summary of the rights and responsibilities of members for people who interested in joining the charity.
+The constitution of the charity and the role of Full Members is set out in full in our Memorandum and Articles of Association document.
+Here we provide a brief summary of the rights and responsibilities of Full Members for people who interested in joining the charity.

 Our constitution